 For your reassurance, the UUK Code of Practice sets out all the main elements of good management practice for student housing.
-Based on this Code, we’ve established the standards and undertakings for our management practices and the relationship between you and Birmingham if you choose to live in University-owned accommodation.

 The Code should help you to understand both the standards and procedures for applying to accommodation and the obligations you will be expected to adhere to as a resident.